TNG/jgiven-intellij-plugin/CONTRIBUTING.md

 ```
 ---

-I hereby agree to the terms of the JUnit dataprovider Contributor License Agreement.
+I hereby agree to the terms of the JGiven-Intellij-Plugin Contributor License Agreement.
 ```
 9. Now you are waiting on us.
 We review your pull request and at least leave some comments.